firstname.lastname@example.org Miroslav Lovric

 905.525.9140 ext.
 27034

 Using the links on the top you will find information about our various outreach programs.
 These include the Math@Mac Online Mathematics Competition and Math@Mac Day for high school students.
-Secondary math teachers are also invited to bring a class or group of interested students to Engineering and Science Olympics and Open House (check OF INTEREST link).
-Enter a team in the Mental Gymnastics Math Competition or bring your entire class to an interesting presentation by one of our math professors.
+In March 2018, we hosted (for the first time) Math Kangaroo, with 96 students in grades 1-12 participating in the contest (see OF INTEREST link).
 Grade 12 mathematics teachers, math department heads, and high school guidance counselors are invited to take part in the Dialogue which focuses on issues of concern to both high school teachers and university instructors.
+Starting in 2018, this event will be co-organized with Mohawk College, with locations alternating between McMaster and Mohawk (follow DIALOGUE link).

 Designed to be inclusive and fun, this competition can be used as a classroom activity for students who have completed or are taking enriched Grade 9 Math, Grade 10 Math, Grade 11 Math or Grade 12 Math.
 The inherent flexibility of a web-based contest means that it can be written at any time of the day or as an after-school activity.